 George Washington’s Mount Vernon Estate

-This holiday season, experience Mount Vernon in the soft glow of candlelight during candlelit character-guided tours of the first and second floors of the mansion, including 18th-century dancing and fireside caroling.
+This holiday season, experience Mount Vernon in the soft glow of candlelight!
+Come join the estate for candlelit character-guided tours of the first and second floors of the mansion, 18th-century dancing and fireside caroling.
 Guests will hear about the Washingtons’ holiday cooking and see a reproduction of Martha’s Great Cake.
-“Mrs. Washington” and Aladdin the Christmas camel will also be on-site.
+Visit the Slave Quarters, the Blacksmith Shop, and the Greenhouse and participate in 18th-century dancing.
+Aladdin the Christmas camel will also be on site.
 Can’t make it this weekend?
-The special tours will contine on December 3, 10, 11 and 18.
+The special tours will continue on December 8, 9, and 17.

 The Little Theatre of Alexandria’s “A Christmas Carol”